 Turkish coffee is known and loved by millions of people all over the world.
 It’s also one of the simplest of all coffee brewing methods, requiring very little by way of specialist equipment and no real skill to master.

-Nevertheless, the vast majority of those who enjoy and appreciate Turkish coffee don’t actually know a great deal about it.
+Nevertheless, as of 2023, the vast majority of those who enjoy and appreciate Turkish coffee don’t actually know a great deal about it.
 They know it tastes great and is widely available, but aren’t familiar with its origins or importance.

 So, here are 7 things you didn’t know about Turkish coffee: